KellynCodes/aies/README.md

 - Services contains all the Angular Services
 - Environment contain the BaseUrl for Mockaroo
 - SCSS folder contains both CSS/SCSS files which defined most of the vanilla CSSs used in this app, the rest is designed with tailwind.

+## 5. Styling Guidelines

+The tailwind.config.js file is were tailwind configuration is configured

+I have some many custom configuration inside this file and this helps with maintainability.

+In the SCSS directory you will see ng-material and utils folder

+The ng-material folder is were the angular theming system is configured and the utils folder is were I defined some many utility CSS classes